duckduckgo/duckduckhack.com/README.md

 # duckduckhack.com
-The contains the static content used to build DuckDuckHack.com
+This erpo contains the static content used to build DuckDuckHack.com